 AI platforms create custom formulations efficiently.
 CompanAIn’s multi-agent system uses specialized agents to analyze data and generate personalized plans.
 Wearable technology tracks activity, sleep, and heart rate, providing continuous data for nutrition adjustments.

 Predictive health analytics shift focus to proactive prevention.
 AI algorithms predict risks for obesity, diabetes, and kidney disease.
-Early interventions can prevent disease onset.
-CompanAIn pioneers individualized nutrition based on comprehensive health profiles, demonstrating how AI-powered analysis delivers recommendations that adapt as dogs age.
+Early interventions can prevent disease onset. pioneers individualized nutrition based on comprehensive health profiles, demonstrating how AI-powered analysis delivers recommendations that adapt as dogs age.

 Do all dogs of the same breed need the same food?